giordano/PolynomialRoots.jl/README.md

 polynomials (among other features, it can integrate and differentiate polynomials).
 In order to solve the polynomial, `Polynomials.jl` calculates eigenvalues of its companion matrix, but `CmplxRoots.jl` is usually faster by up to an order of magnitude and often slightly more precise.
+In addition, `Polynomials` cannot extract roots in arbitrary precision.
 If you are after speed and precision, `CmplxRoots.jl` can still be a better option.

 License